ddev/ddev/docs/users/cli-usage.md

 ddev provides several commands to facilitate interacting with your site in the development environment.
 These commands can be run within the working directory of your project while the site is running in ddev.

 ### Executing Commands
-To run a command against your site use `ddev exec`. e.g. `ddev exec "drush core-status"` would execute `drush core-status` against your site root.
-Commands that are run in this way are executed in the webserver docroot.
-You are free to use any of [the tools included in the container](included-tools.md).
+The `ddev exec` command allows you to run shell commands in the container for a ddev service.
+By default, commands are executed against the web service container, in the docroot path of your site.
+This allows you to use [the developer tools included in the web container](included-tools.md).
+For example, to run the Drush CLI in the web container, you would run `ddev exec drush`.

+To run a shell command in the container for a different service, use the `--service` flag at the beginning of your exec command to specify the service the command should be run against.
+For example, to run the mysql client in the database, container, you would run `ddev exec --service db mysql`.

+Commands can also be executed using the shorter `ddev . <cmd>` alias.

 ### SSH Into The Container
-The `ddev ssh` command will open a bash shell session to the web container of your site.
-You can also access the database container with `ddev ssh -s db`.
+The `ddev ssh` command will open a bash shell session to the container for a ddev service.
+The web service is connected to by default.
+To connect to another service, use the `--service` flag to specify the service you want to connect to.
+For example, to connect to the database container, you would run `ddev ssh --service db`.

 ### Log Access
 The `ddev logs` command allows you to easily retrieve error logs from the web server.
 To follow the webserver  error log (watch the lines in real time), run `ddev logs -f`.
 When you are done, press CTRL+C to exit from the log trail.